STOCK TRADE FORECASTING: Is it mass psychology or subject to efficient market hypothesis?

-It is empirically proven that, the propensity for stock market to act as economic indicator, is highly probable.
-And there is an evidence of the stock market, predicting nine out of the last five recessions in USA economy.
-Furthermore, there is a strong evidence from the U.S. Department of Commerce and Global financial Data, which indicate that, changes in the stock market often reflect changes in the real GDP, upon available data, which was subjected to panel analysis from 1970 to 2005.
+It is empirically proven that, the propensity for the stock market to act as an economic indicator, is highly probable.
+And there is evidence of the stock market, predicting nine out of the last five recessions in the USA economy.
+Furthermore, there is strong evidence from the U.S. Department of Commerce and Global Financial Data, which indicate that, changes in the stock market often reflect changes in the real GDP, upon available data, which was subjected to panel analysis from 1970 to 2005.

-This define the essence and the necessity to examine the science and art governing forecasting of price in the stock market, under the two major existing theoretical prepositions.
+This defines the essence and the necessity to examine the science and art governing forecasting of price in the stock market, under the two major existing theoretical propositions.

 In the camp of economists, the question of whether stock market fluctuations are rational or not?
 Still stands, up to date.
-Which the conclusion of this paper, posit the new theoretical position that addressed such confusion and postulate a new scientific direction of forecasting in the stock market.
+Which the conclusion of this article, posits the new theoretical position that addressed such confusion and postulates a new scientific direction of forecasting in the stock market.

-According to Efficient market hypothesis, market price of a company’s stock is fully rational in it valuation given current information about the company’s business prospects.
+According to the efficient market hypothesis, the market price of a company’s stock is fully rational in it valuation given current information about the company’s business prospects.
 This was empirically justified by P. Samuelson (1965), which rested on two foundations

-- Company listed on major stock exchange is followed closely by many professional portfolio managers and these managers monitors news stories to try and determine company’s value with the job to buy stock when the price fall below its value and to sell it, when it price rises above its value.
+- Company listed on major stock exchange, is closely followed by many professional portfolio managers, and these managers monitor news stories to try and determine company’s value.
+The job is to buy stock when the price falls below its value and to sell it, when its price rises above its value.

-2. The price of each stock is set by the equilibrium of supply and demand, which is defined as the market price and judged by the typical person within the market as, the stock must be fairly valued.
+2. The price of each stock is set by the equilibrium of supply and demand, which is defined as the market price and judged by the typical person within the market, as the stock, which is fairly valued.

-It further argued by F. Eugene (1970), the stock market is informationally efficient: It reflects all available information about the value of the asset.
-Stock prices changes when information changes.
-When good news about the company’s prospects becomes public, the value and the stock price rise, when it deteriorate, the value and the price both fall.
-At any moment in time, the market price is the ‘rational-best-guest’ of the company’s value based on available information.
+It is further argued by F. Eugene (1970), that the stock market is informationally efficient: It reflects all available information about the value of the asset.
+Stock prices change when information changes.
+When good news about the company’s prospects becomes public, the value and the stock price rise.
+When it deteriorates, the value and the price both fall.
+At any moment in time, the market price is the ‘rational-best-guess’ of the company’s value based on available information.

-The EMH theoretical preposition, stands in contrast with J. M. Keynes postulation, which assume that the stock market is irrational and disagree to the fact that movements in stock prices are hard to attribute to news, and exemplify with his famous analogy to explain the market speculation.
+The EMH theoretical proposition, stood in contrast with J. M. Keynes postulation, which assumes that the stock market is irrational, and disagrees to the fact that movements in stock prices are hard to attribute to news, and exemplifies with his famous analogy to explain the market speculation.
 Which state, a newspaper held “beauty contests” in which the paper printed the pictures of 100 women and the readers were invited to submit a list of the five most beautiful.
 A prize went to the reader whose choice most closely matched those of the consensus of the entrants.
-A naïve would simply have picked the five most beautiful women in his eyes.
+A naive would simply have picked the five most beautiful women in his eyes.
 But a slightly more sophisticated strategy would have been to guess the five women whom other people considered the most beautiful.
 So in the end of the process, judging true beauty would be less important to the winning of the contests, than guessing other people’s opinions.
-This in his reason define the stock investors as those who are good in outguessing mass psychology and concluded, since this stock traders will eventually sell their shares to others, they are more concerned about other people’s valuation of a company, mostly defined as the perception than the company’s true worth.
-As a result, had the conviction that, movement in stock prices often reflect irrational waves of optimism and pessimism, which he called the “animal spirits” of investors.
+This in his reason defines the stock investors as those who are good in outguessing mass psychology, and concluded that since these stock traders will eventually sell their shares to others, they are more concerned about other people’s valuation of a company, mostly defined as the perception than the company’s true worth.
+As a result, he had the conviction that, movement in stock prices often reflect irrational waves of optimism and pessimism, which he called the “animal spirits” of investors.

-I therefore argue that both theoretical position and their prepositions, which define to some extent the character of the stock-market system is admitted to be correct but observed to be measured from different tangent.
-While Efficient Market Hypothesis focus it theoretical analysis on the market products and it reactions in market system to determine the rise and fall of price, the Keynesian stock market speculation examine the market through the agents’ behaviour in relation to the market system to determine the rise and fall of price.
-Both model preposition as an instrument for forecasting hold some element of weakness in the trading experiment, as a result the theoretical forge of both theories into a unit theoretical discipline, define the contemporary trading art and science that guide the trading profession termed as “Technical Analysis”, which solve to a large extent the confusion found within the economic thinkers.
-This has address to the higher degree accurateness in the science of forecasting of the stocks trade, in it market.
+I therefore argue that both theoretical position and their propositions, which define to some extent the character of the stock-market system is admitted to be correct but observed to measure the phenomenon from different tangents.
+While Efficient Market Hypothesis focuses its theoretical analysis on the market products and its reactions in the market system to determine the rise and fall of price, the Keynesian stock market speculation examines the market through the agents’ behaviour in relation to the market system to determine the rise and fall of price.
+Both model propositions as an instrument for forecasting hold some element of weakness in the trading experiment.
+As a result, the theoretical forge of both propositions into a unit theoretical discipline, define the contemporary trading art and science that guide the trading profession termed as “Technical Analysis”, which resolves to a large extent the confusion found within the renowned economic thinkers.

 - Eugene, F. (1965), “The Behaviour of stock market prices.”
 Journal of Business.
 38:34-105